Get started today and get the ASB Mobile app now.

 It's just as easy to pay your credit card with the ASB Mobile app.
 Select the credit card and tap 'Pay your credit card'.
 You can choose the minimum amount, the full balance or something in-between.
 Choose the account to pay from, and we'll take care of the rest.

 To ensure you're making regular payments to your card and avoid late payment fees, you can set up an automatic payment or a direct debit to your credit card account.

 Telephone, electricity, gas, water, mobile phone bills...They come every month, don't they?
 You can pay for them automatically with your credit card.
 That way, you don't worry about missing a payment or incurring late payment fees, and you won’t have to wade through all the bills each month.

 1. Choose the bills you want to pay automatically from your credit card.

-2. Contact each service provider to set up a direct debit and give them your ASB credit card details.
+2. Contact each service provider to set up an automatic card payment and give them your ASB credit card details.

-3. Your service provider will then charge your credit card account automatically when your payments are due.
-Your service provider may charge a fee for this method of payment.
+3. They'll then charge your credit card account automatically when your payments are due.
+They may also charge a small fee.